apurvamalankar806-sketch/Olist-ecommerce-sql-analysis/README.md

-# Olist E-Commerce SQL Analysis
+# Olist E-commerce Sql Analysis

 A business intelligence case study on 100,000+ Brazilian e-commerce orders using MySQL.
 Built as part of my data science portfolio to demonstrate advanced SQL and analytical thinking.